← Journeys

 avidyā kṣetram uttareṣāṃ prasupta-tanu-vicchinna-udārāṇām

-Yoga Sūtras · 4 View full →
+Yoga Sūtras · 4 Full text →

 Ignorance is the field where the other four germinate.
 They can be dormant, weakened, interrupted, or active.
 But as long as that field exists, they can return.